 Vere nodded, as if this had been an arranged signal, and they all settled back almost imperceptibly on their stools.
 More slowly, Naleen relaxed her guard slightly, as the cards spun and bread changed hands.

-There had been eight Primes before Wezzix, although only the last three had presided over Merolate with its current borders; the others had ruled smaller territories, before several of the provinces had been brought under Merolate’s governance.
+There had been four Primes before Wezzix, although only the last three had presided over Merolate in its current form.
 Despite that, the great hall in which the occasional banquets and similar events were held reflected Prime Wezzix’s preference for controlled dignity, and avoidance of ostentation; it had never been an extravagant nation.
 Blown glass lanterns illuminated the hall with their steady, oil-fed light, and a heavy table almost as old as Merolate itself dominated the floor.
 Fresh sawdust had been strewn in a thick layer across the floor, and a fire blazing in the hearth on one side helped keep the damp, autumn chill away.

 “…and surely you’ve seen a production of your own Vornun’s Le Delevit don Qontun?”
 Doil asked.
 “We have a copy of the text in our library, but I’m afraid our actors don’t read Ebereen.”

 Kiluron thought that Ihona might have glanced briefly at him, but he couldn’t be sure, and then she was answering Doil.
 “I’m afraid I could never quite get into her work.
 A little too out there, for my taste.
 All those ghosts and ghouls and magic seems like cheating.
 I prefer your own Dervin.”

 “Dervin?”
 Doil repeated.
 “I mean, his writing is excellent, but I’ve always found it somewhat too polemic.”